 Authors may wish to acknowledge individuals, working groups, institutions, etc. who provided help and support (other than financial) during research and the preparation of the manuscript (e.g., language checking, writing assistance or proof reading of the article, etc.).
-Individuals acknowledged are not included on the title page, as a footnote to the title or otherwise.
+Individuals acknowledged must not be included on the title page, as a footnote to the title or otherwise.
+Make sure that the information in the manuscript matches the information in the Template for Ethical and Legal Declarations.